1936 Auckland Rugby League season: Auckland representative team

 Prior to the selection of the selectors for the season Newton Rangers proposed that the representative selector or selectors should have no other position in the game.
 This was referred to the clubs for eventual decision at the annual general meeting.
 At the control board meeting on May 13 it was confirmed that Bert Avery would be the sole selector for the Auckland team.
 He had been nominated by 6 of the 8 senior clubs.
 Auckland had planned to celebrate the Kings Birthday weekend with a A v B trial match and a match between Auckland and Auckland Maori.
 However Wellington intimated that they would like to play a match with Auckland on that weekend.
 The ARL then dropped the A v B match and instead scheduled one between Auckland and Wellington whilst still playing the Auckland v Auckland Māori match as well.
 The Auckland Rugby League set the ticket prices for the Auckland v England match at 2 shillings and 6 pence.
 But after many complaints from the clubs that it should not be the same price as a test match the price was lowered to 2 shillings.

 Three Auckland players were to play representative football during the season however it was for neither Auckland nor New Zealand.
 The Northland team to play England required strengthening and so the selector E.J.
-Parkes chose George Kerr (Devonport), A.L.
-Haslam (Marist), and R Hollows (Devonport).
+Parkes chose George Kerr (Devonport), Reginald Haslam (Marist), and Reg Hollows (Devonport).
 The first two were former Northland players.
 At the same time the New Zealand first test team was chosen.
 Nine Auckland players were chosen for the first test with England.
-Jack Hemi, Len Scott, Wally Tittleton, Lou Brown, Tommy Trevathan, Arthur Kay, Roy Powell, Frank Pickrang, and Steve Watene.
+Jack Hemi, Len Scott, Wally Tittleton, Lou Brown, Thomas Trevathan, Arthur Kay, Roy Powell, Frank Pickrang, and Steve Watene.
 Notably the entire back division were Auckland players.
 For the second test Hemi was replaced by Claude Dempsey and Len Scott was replaced by Ted Mincham meaning that the backline was still composed entirely of Auckland players.
 Three more Auckland players strengthened the Taranaki side to play Great Britain also, they were Glover, Brimble, and one other unnamed in the papers.
-Glover was said to have given “an almost flawless display, and Brimble gave a remarkable exhibition as first five-eighth”.
+Glover was said to have given "an almost flawless display, and Brimble gave a remarkable exhibition as first five-eighth".

-Auckland (Pākēha) v Tamaki (Auckland Māori)
+Auckland (Pākehā) v Tāmaki (Auckland Māori)

-This was the first time an Auckland Māori side had played against an Auckland Pākēha side.
-Whilst it was named "Auckland" in 1936 and 1937 it was thereafter named Auckland Pākēha, or simply or "Pākēhas" in the newspapers.
+This was the first time an Auckland Māori side had played against an Auckland Pākehā side.
+Whilst it was named "Auckland" in 1936 and 1937 it was thereafter named Auckland Pākehā, or simply "Pākehās" in the newspapers.